ElementPS/tls-upgrade/README.md

 * Ensure the renamed file is executable and run `.\linux-tls.sh` with the proper priveleges (sudo or root)
 * Reboot the server

-## Instructions to support TLS 1.2 in triPOS Direct on windows manually
+## Instructions to support TLS 1.2 in triPOS Direct on linux manually

 Run the below commands with the proper priveleges (sudo or root):
 ```bash